rsgc-bagga-p/ics4u-isp-audio-visualizer-app/README.md

 ### Rate the personal difficulty level of this project.

 This project will be very tough because this is the first time I will be working with AudioKit, Metal/Sprite Kit and programming fractal patterns (which I have heard are pretty difficult) in Swift.
-The logic and data display will be the most challenging part of this project because I am least familiar with the mathematical algorithims needed for this project.
+The logic and data display will be the most challenging part of this project because I am least familiar with the mathematical algorithms needed for this project.
 I will also be using APIs that I have not used before so it will be fairly challenging to complete this project.

 ### Identify what you think your biggest challenge for successfully completing this ISP will be.